Valérie Valère: Life

+On Bernard Pivot's talk show Apostrophes, 27 April 1979, she said that she had received ten rejection letters from publishers before Stock accepted her manuscript.

+Her book criticizes the hospital setting in which she spent four months, describing it as coercive, humiliating and dehumanizing for the patients.

 In parallel with her studies at the lycée Racine in Paris, she took courses in tightrope walking at the school of Annie Fratellini.
 She saw the circus, like writing, as a way to escape reality.
 After obtaining her baccalauréat, she left to study at the Sorbonne.

 With the success of her first novel, she rented an apartment where she wrote Malika ou un Jour comme un autre ("Malika or a day like any other"), published in 1979, et Obsession blanche ("White obsession") the next year.
 In Malika she tells of a difficult relation between and a brother and a sister whom the adults bring to death, written from the point of view of the brother.

 She acted in two films, Pierrette (1977) by Guy Jorré and Équilibres (1979) de Marion Hänsel.

 She took her life at age 21, on 17 December 1982.

 In 2001, Isabelle Clerc wrote the first biography of Valérie Valère, Un seul regard m'aurait suffi ("One look would have been enough for me"), published by Perrin with an unpublished text by the author, Laisse pleurer la pluie sur tes yeux ("Let the rain weep on your eyes"), contributed by its historic publisher Christian de Bartillat.